avolens/kubefuzz/docs/docs/get-schemas.md

 ...
 ```

-This will download all schemas to the `schemas` folder in your current working directory
+This will download all schemas to the `schemas` folder in your current working directory.